Sally332/MM-KPNN-Neural-Network/README.md

 # MM-KPNN Neural Networks

 ## 1. Overview
-This guide walks you through a simplified, step-by-step implementation of the Multi-Modal Knowledge-Primed Neural Network (MM-KPNN) using PyTorch-Geometric.
+This guide walks you through a simplified, step-by-step implementation of Multi-Modal Knowledge-Primed Neural Networks (MM-KPNN) using PyTorch-Geometric.
 It covers:

 - Loading and preprocessing input graphs (e.g., gene–TF networks, multimodal data)
 - Building the MM-KPNN architecture with biological context